 Ann was born on 20th December 1813 in 1 East Street Blackfriars London, daughter of Joseph and Elizabeth (nee Prudden).

-In 1844 she was convicted of theft from her employer and sentenced to a year’s confinement.
+In 1844 she was convicted of theft from her employer and sentenced to a year’s confinement, which would have been in Newgate.
 An account of the trial is below.

 Soon after her release from prison she married William Vaughan and had four children.
 During her marriage she worked as a mangling woman, but after she was widowed in 1868 she was to be found as a schoolmistress – obviously her heritage as the descendant of university-educated people was showing – all the Tilliduffs appear to be literate, and some worked as compositors and printers.
 Her daughter Ellen (1850 – 1916) worked her way up the property ladder and by 1901 was owner of a boarding house on the seafront at Eastbourne employing staff.
 I think her term in prison helped Ann to turn her life around.
 The incident was perhaps explained by the fact that her father was in the workhouse, probably due to illness, and the family were on hard times.

 Old Bailey Proceedings 8th April 1844 case nos.
 1044 and 1045